 These Chalets are strictly Holiday Homes to be used as secondary holiday accommodation.
-Please note that this company is unwilling to give it's consent to any transfer where the prospective purchaser can not provide proof of primary Home ownership.
+To protect us from misuse this company is unwilling to give it's consent to any transfer where the prospective purchaser can not provide proof of primary Home ownership.

-Most chalets on this estate have only approx 16-18 years remaining on their leases before reverting back to the landlord.
-It is not a formality for us to extend the length of these leases and the current cost to do so is in the region of £11701.80 plus our costs.
+Most chalets on this estate have only approx 14-16 years remaining on their leases before reverting back to the landlord.
+It is not a formality for us to extend the length of these leases and the current cost to do so is in the region of £13,530.90.00 plus our costs (approx £ 906.00).
 Please be aware of this when negotiating any private sale on the estate.

 Please read the FAQ below and information pack to see if you meet the criteria involved in purchasing a chalet on our park before viewing the list of chalets for sale.

 No. The chalet is owned by Marconi Holiday Villages Ltd but you can use it for as long as the lease permits as long as the tenant abides by the terms of the lease.